Belly up to the Baton

 You wouldn’t know it to look at me, but I can twirl a mean baton.
 An essential skill in the ‘burbs in the late seventies, baton was one of five daily classes–with tap, modern, ballet, and jazz.
 I only just discovered that this wasn’t early onset over-scheduling.
 Turns out it was just so my mother could belly dance.

 While I was occupied after school every day, she and her buddy Marje could get a little time off.
 Time to plan their next adventure at Jack LaLanne’s studio or just sign up for evening belly dance classes.
 I can remember her sewing some outfits for them to wear.
-This one pictured ended up in my costume box and a plenty more kids have shimmied in it since then.
+This one pictured ended up in my costume box and plenty more kids have shimmied in it since then.
 The skirts were huge and I loved to twirl in them.
-This photo is from a Halloween party – my parents threw quite a few of these but I do not recognize the wallpaper.
+This photo is from a Halloween party – my parents threw quite a few of these but I do not recognize the groovy wallpaper.

 Since my mother’s birthday rolled around again today, I looked into the photo box and heard the jingling of coin belts and anklets.
 I can still smell the perfume that meant she was going out.
 A cloud of Chanel with a vinyl green overcoat wrapped over her sparkling skirts.
 The promise of a tv dinner with pirate tater tots and burnt chocolate pudding.